theanam/react-icofont/README.md

 **Size**:

 Size can have value from `1` to `10`.
-Setting `size="2"` will make the icon twice as big.
+For example, setting `size="2"` will make the icon twice as big.

-You can read more about these classes here: <https://icofont.com/examples>
+You can read more about these here: <https://icofont.com/examples>

 #### Standard Props Support: